detky/PowerArray/README.md

 <a name="WhereFunction"></a>
 ###The Where function
 This function returns a subset of an existing array by filtering it with a Conditions-Object.
 A Conditions-Object is a JSON object that describes which conditions must satisfy an array item to be included on the results. <br>
-<b>Using Where() you can reduce complex operations into a single, readable, and intuitive statement.
+<b>Using Where() you can reduce complex operations into a single, readable, and intuitive statement.</b>

 ####Signature